MZFus/MSF-Net/README.md

 Description
 ==

-This is the official code implementation of the MSF-Net paper: MSF-Net: A Hyperspectral and Multispectral Image Fusion Network Based on MultiScale Spatial Pyramid and Frequency-Domain Feature Enhancement.
+This is the official code of MSF-Net：A Hyperspectral and Multispectral Image Fusion Network Based on MultiScale Spatial Pyramid and Frequency-Domain Feature Enhancement.

 Pre-trained model
 ==